Meet the Quest Team!

 I grew up in Michigan, left home at age twenty and have since lived in California, Denmark, Greece and Washington DC.
 While living abroad I experienced the amazing differences as well as similarities in people from around the world.
 Living abroad evoked such a profound change in me that I just knew that I wanted to find a way to give this opportunity to as many individuals as I could~ pay it forward~ so to speak.
 I have now been pursuing that dream for the last twenty years and cannot imagine my life without international friends, students, travel, languages, cultural awareness and yes, even french fries, which were the catalyst for my quest to learn and explore!

-As Director of Operations, I provide product and systems support to ensure all office and technical operations run smoothly while identifying process improvement opportunities.
-I also oversee the Northeastern U.S. region to provide support for schools, Local Coordinators, and students.
+As Manager of Operations, I provide Salesforce and systems support to partners, local coordinators, and school officials.
+Additionally, I ensure all office and technical operations run smoothly while identifying process improvement opportunities.

 My fascination for travelling and living abroad was further developed and started in high school.
 My international studies class frequently travelled to different European countries.
 Prior to our graduation we also went on a trip to the U.S. visiting Boston, Washington DC and New York.
 As my classmates went home I stayed in the U.S. a bit longer, living with some family friends in San Diego.
 This trip got me excited about the possibility of studying and working abroad.
 I fell in love with USA and especially the extraordinarily open and friendly-minded citizens whom you meet wherever you go.

 I feel this is an exciting opportunity for me to live in San Francisco and be a part of Quest Exchange.
 As the newest intern, I hope I can make a difference for young people with a penchant for the same foreign adventures I have and knowing this makes it even more meaningful for me.